 Also, and this would be most preferable from a climate impact perspective, is to consider renewable liquid sources to replace Russian oil.
 This would enable oil refineries to boost their transition to using low-carbon and renewable feedstocks in their facilities.

 Diagram 3.
-Overview of most important countries (by volume) that the Netherlands impiety crude oil from (data from Eurostat)
+Overview of most important countries (by volume) that the Netherlands import crude oil from (data from Eurostat)